 In our culture, we honor over-achievers more than any other trait.
 We affirm those who are “always busy”, because what is less honorable than being lazy?

-My recommendation is scheduled you time that is actually relaxing.
+My recommendation is scheduled "you time" that is actually relaxing.
 My personal preference is some form of meditation (and there are many).
 Meditation doesn’t necessarily mean you sit in silence for two hours.
-I would hight encourage all of you reading this to look into forms of mediation that fit your personality and needs.
+I would highly encourage all of you reading this to look into forms of mediation that fit your personality and needs.
 Here are some stats on how mediation impacted the workplace…